-Where the Council does not consider it is has been provided with satisfactory proof of address, the application will not be processed until the Council is satisfied that adequate proof has been obtained.
+Where the LA or the Trust does not consider it is has been provided with satisfactory proof of address, the application will not be processed until proof has been obtained.

 19. Clarification of home address where the family's current address is deemed temporary or multiple addresses